 Conservation of fragments of monumental murals from Erebuni.
 First results and latest discoveries

-A round table will be held on the completion of the first stage of conservation of the fragments of monumental paintings from Erebuni on November 18, 2019, in the main building of the Pushkin State Museum.
-At the round table, the results of research of leading Russian conservators of ancient monumental painting, archaeologists and specialists in the art of the kingdom of Urartu will be presented.
+A round table held on November 18, 2019, which concluded the first stage of conservation of the fragments of monumental paintings from Erebuni in the collection of the Pushkin State Museum.